The Parable of the Good Neighbor

 We have many weaknesses as humans but one of our biggest is pride.
 Matthew 20:16 confuses many of us; “So the last shall be first, and the first last:”.
 We like winners.
 Coming in first is something we learned in childhood.
 Whether it is to find the most Easter Eggs, be the best at the Spelling Bee, score the most points in a basketball game; there is always a competition to win.
 Second place is just the first loser.

 As adults it gets worse.
 We compete both at work and in our personal lives.
 Always trying to have the best car, the best house, the best yard, consumes many of us.
 Getting a promotion is not a reward but a goal for many people.
-And they are willing to do ‘whatever it takes’.
+And some are willing to do ‘whatever it takes’ for that promotion.